 OUTSTANDING ALUMNI EMPLOYEE AWARD

-Director of Athletics, Adrian College
+Professor of English, Adrian College

 For her lifelong commitment to teaching, to students, to colleagues, and to serving the College and community with integrity, professionalism, and devotion.